 If you have severe heart disease, you may have to wait up to five years after the initial occurrence of symptoms to apply for life insurance.

 People with less severe heart issues may have to wait only two years before they can get traditional life insurance.

-f the initial cardiovascular event was minor, you may not have to wait at all.
+If the initial cardiovascular event was minor, you may not have to wait at all.

-That doesn’t mean you can’t qualify for life insurance at all, however.
+Poor cardiovascular health doesn’t mean you can’t qualify for life insurance at all, however.

 A guaranteed issue policy doesn’t require you to take a medical exam or answer comprehensive questions about your medical history.

 This type of policy is given to just about anyone, regardless of their health status.

 You are guaranteed coverage, but you will pay more in premiums—in fact, it’s the most expensive type of life insurance on the market.
 Payout rules for coverage are different from those for traditional life insurance, too.
 Full benefits may not be available until the second or third year.

 If you have a defibrillator or pacemaker, for example, you might need to look at alternative options for life insurance, too.